javier-lopez/javier.io/blog/en/_posts/2014-02-25-howdoi-in-shell-scripting.md

 ---

 ## {{ page.title }}

 ###### {{ page.date | date_to_string }}

 <iframe class="showterm" src="http://showterm.io/ab7339312c9d960f09f77" width="640" height="350">&nbsp;</iframe>

-During these days I read about [howdoi](https://github.com/gleitz/howdoi), it's a [stackoverflow](http://stackoverflow.com/) client, it allows you to fetch answers for your technical questions from your [terminal](http://en.wikipedia.org/wiki/Command-line_interface).
-It's a nice idea, I had already read about similar tools, for example utilities which allow you to query google, to translate, or to order pizza, some of them are actually useful, others well...

-I think this is one is pretty cool, so I looked at a couple of projects (the [original](https://github.com/gleitz/howdoi) in python and a [clone](https://github.com/roylez/howdoi) in ruby) and decided to do my own version, I've just learned awk and wanted a pretext to use it.
+During these days I read about [howdoi](https://github.com/gleitz/howdoi), a [stackoverflow](http://stackoverflow.com/) client for your [terminal](http://en.wikipedia.org/wiki/Command-line_interface).
+And I though it was pretty cool, so I looked at a couple of implementation (the [original](https://github.com/gleitz/howdoi) in python and a [clone](https://github.com/roylez/howdoi) in ruby) and decided to do my own version, I've just learned awk and wanted something where I could use it.
+Besides, this version doesn't require anything but awk and wget.

-You can get the code at:
+Get the code at:

 - [https://raw.github.com/chilicuil/learn/master/sh/tools/howdoi](https://raw.github.com/chilicuil/learn/master/sh/tools/howdoi)